-Christine Webber originally trained as an opera singer but had to re-think her career plans when her voice professor commented: ‘Your voice is ok, but your legs are very much better!’
+Originally, I trained as an opera singer but had to re-think my plans when my voice professor commented: ‘Your voice is ok, but your legs are very much better!’

 Musical theatre beckoned.
-There was some success.
-But not much.
+I had some success, but not much.

-However, eventually, in 1978, she became a news presenter for Anglia TV.
-At last she had found something she enjoyed that other people thought she was good at.
-It was such a relief that she stayed for 12 very happy years.
+Eventually, in 1978, I joined Anglia TV and in 1979 became a news presenter on their flagship programme About Anglia.
+At last, I had found something I enjoyed that other people thought I was good at.
+What a relief!
+It was a wonderful job and I stayed for 12 very happy years.

-Next, she became an agony aunt and wrote columns for various publications including Best, BBC Parenting, The Scotsman, TV Times and Woman.
+Next, almost by accident, I became an agony aunt and wrote columns for various publications including Best, BBC Parenting, The Scotsman, TV Times and Woman.

-She has written 12 non-fiction books including How to Mend a Broken Heart, Get the Happiness Habit and Too Young to Get Old, and has broadcast extensively over the decades on mental health and relationship issues.
+I also wrote 12 non-fiction books including How to Mend a Broken Heart, Get the Happiness Habit and Too Young to Get Old.
+These were published by Hodder and Piatkus.
+In addition, I broadcast extensively over the decades on mental health and relationship issues.

 In 2016, I decided I wanted to write fiction for a change, and I wanted to focus it on characters who were in mid-life or older.
 There are three titles in that genre so far: Who’d Have Thought It?, It’s Who We Are and So Many Ways of Loving.
 I am planning to publish a new novel in the spring of 2023.